Nattie29/Capstone/README.md

 Data dictionary is provided in separated document.

-**Next step**

-•Study fact sheets and find some datasets about the causes of pollution and how they create bad air quality.

-**The Alternative:**

-Southeast Asia countries are faced with air pollution every year.
-People are aware of their health and many people reported that PM2.5 causes respiratory disease.

 ### Next step

-- Add more datapoint in the Deathrate dataset (year, countries)
-- Add more datasets if any
+Since the impact of the air quality index (AQI) on mortality takes time to become evident, it's crucial to forecast AQI based on each pollutant.Add more datasets that contain many pollutants (O3, PM2.5, PM10, CO2, NO2, CO, SO2)
-- Using machine learning to predict AQI and Death rate
+Using machine learning to predict AQI and Death rate
-    - Logistic regression
 	- Time series
-    - Etc. (in case found proper other models)
+	- Decision Tree
+	- KNN